Sensitivity Journaling, My Experience, and examples.

 What did sensitivity journaling do?

-I embrace power-saving mode.
+With the swump entry, I embrace power-saving mode.
 I don't fight it, argue with it, or question it.

 It's okay to limit my output to priorities.